 Korean Ambassador for Peace Medal

 To be eligible, the veteran must have served in the country during the Korean War from June 25, 1950, to July 27, 1953.
-It is also available to veterans who have participated in UN peacekeeping operations up to the end of 1955.
+It is also available to veterans who participated in UN peacekeeping operations through the end of 1955.

-If a veteran was a Navy service member and had served abroad on a naval vessel, they were eligible if the naval vessel was assigned to Korean waters during the 1950-1953 timeframe.
-Please note that both men and women are eligible for this medal.
+If a veteran was a Navy service member who served aboard a naval vessel abroad, he or she is eligible if the vessel was assigned to Korean waters during the 1950 to 1953 time frame.

-This is an appreciation in the form of the Korean Ambassador for Peace Medal from the Republic of South Korea, presented to the United States in recognition of the sacrifices, service, and friendship of American servicemen and women who served in the Korean War.
+2. There are no costs or fees for the family or the veteran.
+No legal agreements or documents are necessary.
+This medal, the Korean Ambassador for Peace Medal from the Republic of South Korea, is a token of appreciation for the sacrifices, service, and friendship of American servicemen and women who served during the Korean War.

-The completed packet will be sent directly to the South Korean Consulate on their behalf.
-The Consulate will send the medal to eligible veterans or survivors 30-45 days from the date of application received by the Embassy.
+The completed packet will be sent directly to the South Korean Consulate on your/their behalf.
+The Consulate will send the medal to eligible veterans or survivors through Vet to Vet Tennessee within 30-45 days of the Embassy's receipt of the application.
+Vet to Vet Tennessee will send the medal via Priority Mail to the recipient or their designee.

-Vet to Vet Tennessee (VTVT) has been helping Korean War Veterans receive their medals for over nine (9) years.
+Vet to Vet Tennessee (VTVT) has been helping Korean War Veterans receive their medals for over 11 years.

 Please donate below to help us continue this program.
-VTVT has spent over $10,00.00 in shipping expenses to help over 800 Korean War Veterans from 48 states and 5 countries.
-We have not received anyone from either Alaska or Hawaii.
+VTVT has spent over $14,000.00 in shipping expenses to help over 800 Korean War Veterans from 48 states and 5 countries.
+NOTE: We have not received any applications from either Alaska or Hawaii, nor have we received any from a Female Korean War Veteran.
 Please help us find them!

 Click here to view the hundreds of Korean War Veterans we have recognized.